meltingscales/homeless-shelter-donation-pickup-coordinator/_notes/reflection.md

   - Do groups who sell the donated items and take a cut not get to use my app?
     - What's the threshhold?

+- What is citizenship?
+  - Can it be bought?
+  - Does it come from owning property?
+  - Does it come from ethnicity?

+# Other notes

+## Indirect enforcement of biases, i.e. by actions or 'suggestions'
+Perhaps a piece of media, such as this app, can enforce certain 'agendas' or ideas even while not stating them explicitly.

+For example

 # Reflection

 This project was conceived as a tool, a public service for other people to use.
 It wasn't imagined with a specific educational goal in mind, or to teach people anything.
 However, that doesn't mean that it carries no message or bias.

+## My opinions on homelessness

 I created this app because of my personal opinions on homelessness and how society should handle welfare of citizens.
 I have very strong opinions on how